panzerdp/dmitripavlutin.com/content/posts/123-javascript-queue/index.md

 However, on top of knowing the programming language, you also have to understand how to organize data to easily and effectively manipulate data depending on the task.
 That's where the data structures come into play.

-In this post, I'm going to describe the queue data structure, what operations it has, as well present you with a queue implementation in JavaScript.
+In this post, I'm going to describe the queue data structure, what operations it has, as well as present you with a queue implementation in JavaScript.

 ## 1. The queue data structure